Home User Manual Discussion Forum Search

 Limitations

-- Plug-ins should still not make changes to existing database tables.
+• Plug-ins should not make changes to existing database tables.
 Plug-ins will have to use their own tables instead.

 Security

 Only an administrator can enable a plug-in.
 This avoids the potential problem of malicious plug-ins being created to hack the database.
-Because plug-ins will not work with our Web Service, the security will not be acceptable for enterprise situations.
+Because plug-ins will not work with our Middle Tier, the security will not be acceptable for enterprise situations.
 The plug-in framework will have to be enhanced later for enterprises.

-1: Download the PluginExample solution (https://70.90.133.65:23793/svn/opendental/PluginExample/) using Tortoise.
+For versions older than 23.3, download the PluginExample solution (https://opendentalsoft.com:23793/svn/opendental/PluginExample/) using Tortoise.
 Put the PluginExample folder in a folder next to the head folder, just like it is in our Subversion folder organization.

-5: In Solution explorer, right click on the project, Edit Properties.
+7. In Solution explorer, right click on the project, Edit Properties.
 Go to the Build Events tab, and edit the post-build event command line.
 Carefully fix the absolute path to the batch file that is included with the example.
+You can also comment out the line with REM temporarily.

-7: Try to build.
-If no errors, PluginExample.dll will now be found in the debug folder of OpenDental.
+9. Try to build.
+If no errors, PluginExample.dll will now be found in the debug folder of OpenDental head.

-9. Enable the plugin by adding a Program Link as described above.
+11. Enable the plug-in by adding a Program Link as described below.

 Features in the Example